Findhorn Foundation: Findhorn caravan

+Expansion

 Many others were involved with varying importance and influences in the early years, from Lena Lamont, part of Sheena Govan's circle, who lived in her caravan with her family and who shunned publicity, to those whom Peter Caddy met as he travelled in British New Age circles: among them Robert Ogilvie Crombie (ROC), who wrote of nature spirits in The Findhorn Garden; Sir George Trevelyan who formed the Wrekin Trust; Anthony Walter Dayrell Brooke, Liebie Pugh, and Joan Hartnell-Beavis.
 Through connections such as these and the distribution of Eileen Caddy's writings in the form of a booklet titled God Spoke to Me (1967), people came to live at the Caravan Park, eventually forming the 'Findhorn Trust' and the 'Findhorn Community'.

+Residential spiritual education centre

 From 1969, following Eileen's guidance, Peter Caddy slowly devolved his day-to-day command.
 David Spangler became co-director of Education almost immediately after he arrived in 1970, which resulted in the gradual transformation into a centre of residential spiritual education with a permanent staff of over 100, and the establishment of the Findhorn Foundation in 1972.
 The following year.
 David Spangler and Maclean, with several other Findhorn Foundation members, left to found the Lorian Association near Seattle.
 By 1979 Peter and Eileen's marriage had disintegrated, and he left the Foundation.
 Eileen Caddy remained, and in 2004 was awarded an OBE.
 Peter Caddy died in a car crash in Germany on 18 February 1994.
 Eileen Caddy died at home on 13 December 2006.
 Maclean continued to give talks and workshops worldwide, visiting Findhorn regularly, and in August 2009 returned to Findhorn to live.
 She retired from public life in 2010.

-A centre of education
+The Universal Hall, serving as a theatre and concert hall, was built at The Park, the former caravan park site, between the years 1974 and 1984.
+The musical group The Waterboys, who had performed concerts in the hall, named their album Universal Hall after the structure.

-The Findhorn Foundation offers a wide variety of courses and conferences; education is its core activity.
-The Findhorn Foundation College was established in 2001.
-An ethnographic study in the 1990s looked in detail at the 'Experience Week', which it called "the main entry point into Findhorn's ethos and lifestyle", noted that over 5,000 people attended Findhorn courses annually, and called the Foundation an example of contemporary religious individualism.
+An ethnographic study in the 1990s looked in detail at the 'Experience Week', which it called "the main entry point into Findhorn's ethos and lifestyle", noted that over 5,000 people attended Findhorn's courses annually, and called the Foundation an example of contemporary religious individualism.

-A theatre and concert hall known as the Universal Hall was built at the former caravan park site, known as The Park, between the years 1974 and 1984.
-The musical group The Waterboys, who have performed a number of concerts in the hall, named their album Universal Hall after the structure.